Socialist feminism: Ecological feminism or Ecofeminism

 In the 1970s, the impacts of post-World War II technological development led many women to organise against issues from the toxic pollution of neighbourhoods to nuclear weapons testing on indigenous lands.
 This grassroots activism emerging across every continent was both intersectional and cross-cultural in its struggle to protect the conditions for reproduction of Life on Earth.
 Known as ecofeminism, the political relevance of this movement continues to expand.
-Classic statements in its literature include Carolyn Merchant, USA, The Death of Nature; Maria Mies, Germany, Patriarchy and Accumulation on a World Scale; Vandana Shiva, India, Staying Alive: Women Ecology and Development; Ariel Salleh, Australia, Ecofeminism as Politics: nature, Marx, and the postmodern.
+Classic statements in its literature include Carolyn Merchant, US, The Death of Nature; Maria Mies, Germany, Patriarchy and Accumulation on a World Scale; Vandana Shiva, India, Staying Alive: Women Ecology and Development; Ariel Salleh, Australia, Ecofeminism as Politics: nature, Marx, and the postmodern.
 Ecofeminism involves a profound critique of Eurocentric epistemology, science, economics, and culture.
 It is increasingly prominent as a feminist response to the contemporary breakdown of the planetary ecosystem.

 Praxis

 Socialist feminists believe that women's liberation must be sought in conjunction with the social and economic justice of all people.
 They see the fight to end male supremacy as key to social justice, but not the only issue, rather one of many forms of oppression that are mutually reinforcing.